Gerald McCoy

-Gerald Keith McCoy Jr. (born February 25, 1988) is an American football defensive tackle who is a free agent.
-He played college football at Oklahoma, where he earned consensus All-American honors, and was drafted by the Tampa Bay Buccaneers third overall in the 2010 NFL Draft.
+Gerald Keith McCoy Jr. (born February 25, 1988) is an American former professional football player who was a defensive tackle in the National Football League (NFL).
+He played college football for the Oklahoma Sooners, earning consensus All-American honors.
+He was selected by the Tampa Bay Buccaneers with the third overall pick of the 2010 NFL draft.
 McCoy has been selected to the Pro Bowl six times, and was selected to one First-team All-Pro.

-Early years
+Early life

-McCoy was born in Oklahoma City to Gerald McCoy, Sr. and Patricia McCoy.
+McCoy was born in Oklahoma City to Gerald McCoy Sr. and Patricia McCoy.
 He attended Southeast High School in Oklahoma City, where he played for the Southeast Spartans high school football team and competed in track.
 After notching 83 tackles, including 23 tackles for loss and 20 sacks, he was named All-area, all-state, and all-metro as a junior in 2004.
 As a senior, he logged 82 tackles, 20 sacks and recovered nine fumbles.
 McCoy received numerous awards including 2005 National Defensive Player of the Year by USA Today.
 Following his senior season, McCoy played in the 2006 U.S. Army All-American Bowl.

 In track & field, McCoy was one of the state's top performers in the shot put (top-throw of 16.90 meters).

 Regarded as a five-star recruit by Rivals.com, McCoy was ranked as the No. 1 defensive tackle prospect in his class.
 At No. 4 in the overall ranking he was the highest ranked defensive tackle since Haloti Ngata (No. 2) in 2002.
 Recruited by virtually every major school in the country, McCoy took official visits to Notre Dame, Southern California, Virginia Tech, Louisiana State, and Miami (FL), before committing to his home-state Sooners on National Signing Day.